ejvaughan/EasyArgs/README.md

     option3 value3
     ...

-where option1 and option3 take an argument, and option2 does not.
-The options are supplied without a preceding `-` or `--`.
+where `option1` and `option3` take an argument, and `option2` does not.
+The options are supplied without a preceding dash or double dash.

 If an option that takes an argument is supplied both on the command line and in a file, then the value supplied on the command line will take precedence.